zslrmhb/i-Note-It/README.md

 What features do we have?
 - Convert text materials, such as lecture transcripts and literatures, into notes formatted in sections.
-- Answer detailed questions by Chatbot about materials, when users want to explore the note generated.
+- Answer detailed questions by Chatbot about the input materials; useful when users want to explore the note generated.

 How to use this application?
 - N/A.